 See the real-time odds at PA online sportsbooks below.
 Use the drop-down menus to see different sports odds or toggle between moneylines, spreads and totals.
-Click on any odds to go straight to the sportsbook, claim your free bets or bonus and register a new account.
+Click on any odds to go straight to the sportsbook, claim your welcome bonus and register a new account.

 How do PA sports betting odds work?

 For each contest on the docket, PA sportsbooks will release odds in advance of the event.
 Each bet type will have its own odds attached, and bettors then get to choose the ones they find the most appealing and place their wagers from there.
 But what do sports betting odds mean?